 What date is Eurovision 2018?
 From the final to tickets and our UK entry, here's all you need to know!

-Eurovision 2018 is on its way for 2018 and here are all the important details for the UK...
+Eurovision 2018 is on its way for 2018 and with a month to go, here are all the important details for the UK...

 Eurovision 2018 date

 The dates of the Eurovision Song Contest have been confirmed for Portugal later this year.

 The 63rd Eurovision Song Contest will take place in Lisbon next month throughout the second week of May as usual.